Access to Resources

 The equipment, labs and studio spaces described in this site are available to full-time students in the UMBC Department of Visual Arts who have met the academic qualifications specified by the various facilities administrators.
 Students may be required to gain additional authorization before being permitted to access individual pieces of equipment, labs and studio spaces.

-The photography facilities contain 44 enlarging stations in group and individual darkrooms with access to either a 42″ B+W processor or 42″ RA4 color processor, along with traditional tray processing.
-Four enlargers are equipped to make mural prints for either processor.
-Jobo tube processors are used to process large format negatives and color film.
-The photography studio is fully equipped with both tungsten and strobe lighting units and features an overhead rail support grid and motorized background lifts.
+The photography facilities contain 20 B&W enlarging stations in a large group darkrooms with traditional tray processing vented at tray level.
+Two individual darkrooms one equipped with a Jobo tube processor for processing large format negatives and color film.
+The other is for wet collodion and toning of silver gelatin prints.
+Plus a large group darkroom for alternative photographic processes.
+The photography studio is fully equipped with LED, tungsten and strobe lighting units and features an overhead rail support grid and motorized background lifts.
 Photography has equipment available for checkout: over 30 cameras in all formats, digital and traditional, medium format-twin lens and SLR’s plus 4×5″ monorails with a variety of lenses.
 Portable tungsten and strobe lighting kits, meters and tripods are also available.
 Photography’s digital facilities use Macintosh computers with flatbed scanners capable of scanning 35mm to 8×10 inch film sizes.

 The Art Printing Center https://artprint.umbc.edu handles output.
 Students have access to printers that handle 13″, 17″ and 44″ media or they can output to our 8K-film recorder in 35mm or 4×5 inch sizesThese labs are open to anyone who is a full time student in the UMBC Department of Visual Arts and is registered with the Mac Lab administrator.